semrush/intergalactic/website/docs/core-principles/a11y/a11y-keyboard.md

 - For inputs and text fields, focus also appears by `onClick`.
 - When navigating the keyboard all controls are highlighted with a blue border (see [Variables](/style/variables/#ab8464)).
 Exceptions are inputs and text fields when validating, that on focus have same border color (orange or green).
 - The focus inside groups of controls is consistent.
 After the last control in the group, the focus should move to the next control in the interface.
-- If the control has a tooltip in the `hover` state, it also appears on focus using `Tab`.
+- If the control has a tooltip in the `hover` state, it should appear on focus with `Tab`.

 @## Keyboard support for button, link, input, etc.